University of Southern California

 .(JavaScript must be enabled to view this email address)

 After receiving a PhD in Mechanical Engineering with a focus on ergonomics and occupational biomechanics from the University of Utah, Dr. Tung completed a two-year Post-Doctoral Fellowship in the MSOP lab.
-Dr. Tung’s primary research interests include upper extremity musculoskeletal injury prevention in various working populations, lower extremity biomechanics, and gait analysis during various work tasks.
+Dr. Tung’s primary research interests include upper-extremity musculoskeletal injury prevention across varied working populations, lower-extremity biomechanics, and gait analysis during various work tasks.
 His first placement following the post-doctoral training was as a biomechanical consultant for Rimkus Consulting, where he examines injury consistency biomechanics in upper extremity musculoskeletal injury, human gait and balance, slips/trips and falls, vehicle accident reconstruction, and occupant motion.

 Mark Hardison